 Photos of people doing stuff

-Especially in India there's a lot going on on the streets.
+Especially in India there's a lot going on in the streets and cities.
 There are people everywhere and sometimes even too many to feel comfortable walking around.
 Taking a portrait of someone who's doing something is really easy because normally they don't mind.
 Don't just quickly snap and sneak away, that's just creepy.
 Observe them for a while, make eye contact, smile and when you see an opportunity take a photo.
 Thank them and walk away.
 You'll feel soon enough if they are going to be OK with you taking their photo.

 Maybe it's not real portrait photography here but street photography.
 The thing is, whatever they're doing adds a story to the picture and their portrait, especially when it's their job.

 How you approach people is the most important thing.
 Don't be sneaky and awkward.
 Don't hide yourself.
 When it comes to portrait photography, people have to know you're there and they have to allow you in their personal space.
 A smile is probably the most important thing when approaching someone.